Jippensha Ikku: Career

 Ikku is commonly connected with comic storytelling, often only thought of as a comic writer.
 Matthew Shores explains that way of thinking about Ikku was oversimplifying his life.
 Ikku was not just connected to comic storytelling, but forged his own fame, by expanding outside of just writing and illustrating, into storytelling and the social aspect of literature popularity.
 Despite all this talent for writing, illustrating, and drama, he was also known for his storytelling.
 He was not just the man behind the books, but also the face of them.
 Ikku was the life of the party, reading his books aloud, and just generally being a really nice person.

 One of the most impressive facts about Ikku was his talent for not only writing, but also drawing.
 Ikku illustrated most of the books that he wrote, making him a goldmine for publishers.
 He offered them a deal, since they did not have to pay two different people to write and illustrate, they could pay Ikku more than one person would be paid, but less than two.
 This led to an exceptional amount of his work being published, not only for its quality, but also its lower cost.
 Ikku's success as a comic writer was dependent on his knowledge of current events, and his talent for parodying them in his comics.
-The travel boom in Japan that occurred in the early 1900s inspired him to write his famous "fictional guide books" or Hizakurige.
+The travel boom in Japan that occurred in the early 1800s inspired him to write his famous "fictional guide books" or Hizakurige.
 This had to be done gracefully however, due to the strict censorship laws.
 Despite how prolifically Ikku was published, he was not simply a profit machine for his publishers, but occasionally proved to be a money drain.
 Ikku had a habit of being slightly too controversial in his writing.
 The technique of Ugachi or "hole poking" had to be done gracefully, or censors would come and arrest you.
 Ikku was not subtle enough, and was put on a fifty-day house arrest for his inappropriate writing, his publishers were also fined heavily and had their woodblocks destroyed.
 His masterpiece, Tōkaidōchū Hizakurige, was published in twelve parts between 1802 and 1822.
-Aston calls it "the most humorous and entertaining book in the Japanese language."
+W. G. Aston calls it "the most humorous and entertaining book in the Japanese language."
 Tōkaidōchū Hizakurige is a series of comedic stories about two men on the road from Edo, and is one of the first kokkeibon.
 This is a common theme in most of his stories, due to his experience in travel, and the popularity of travel at the time.